-1. To receive and adopt the Audited Accounts for the financial year ended 30 June 2015 together with the Directors' Report and Auditors' Report thereon.

-2. To declare a tax-exempt one-tier Final Dividend of two (2) Singapore cents per ordinary share in the capital of the Company for the financial year ended 30 June 2015.

-3. To approve the payment of Directors' Fees of S\$121,000 for the financial year ending 30 June 2016, to be paid quarterly in arrears.

-- To re-elect Mr Lee Koh Yong who is retiring under Article 107 of the Articles of Association, as Director of the Company.
-[See Explanatory Note (i)] - To re-elect Mr Ng Tiak Soon who is retiring under Article 107 of the Articles of Association, as Director of the Company.
-[See Explanatory Note (ii)] Resolution 5 - 6.
-To re-appoint Messrs Nexia TS Public Accounting Corporation, as the Independent Auditor of the Company and to authorise the Directors to fix their remuneration.

-7. To transact any other ordinary business which may be properly transacted at an annual general meeting.
+- To receive and adopt the Audited Accounts for the financial year ended 30 June 2016 together with the Directors' 1.
+Report and Auditors' Report thereon.
+Resolution 1 - 2.
+To declare a tax-exempt one-tier final dividend of two and a half (2.5) Singapore cents per ordinary share in the capital of the Company for the financial year ended 30 June 2016.
+Resolution 2 - To approve the payment of Directors' Fees of S\$121,000 for the financial year ending 30 June 2017, to be paid 3. quarterly in arrears.
+Resolution 3 - To re-elect Mr Lee Cheng Chye who is retiring under Regulation 107 of the Constitution, as an Executive Director 4. of the Company.
+[See Explanatory Note (i)] Resolution 4 - 5.
+To re-elect Mr Foo Shiang Ping who is retiring under Regulation 107 of the Constitution, as a Non-Executive and Non-Independent Director of the Company.
+Resolution 5 [See Explanatory Note (ii)] - To re-appoint Messrs Nexia TS Public Accounting Corporation, as the Independent Auditor of the Company and 6. to authorise the Directors to fix their remuneration.
+Resolution 6 - 7.
+To transact any other ordinary business which may be properly transacted at an annual general meeting.